fontlabcom/getgo-fonts/docs/zotosans-buginese.md

 ---

-## Coto Sans Buginese
+## Zoto Sans Buginese

-Coto Sans Buginese is a design for the Buginese script.
+Zoto Sans Buginese is a design for the Buginese script.

 It contains 63 glyphs and 3 OpenType features, and supports 40 characters from the Unicode blocks: Buginese.